-We then visit one of the newest religious sites in Kyoto, the Heian Shrine, which boasts the largest torii (sacred gate) in Japan and lovely gardens.
+Our day starts at one of the newest religious sites in Kyoto, the Heian Jingu Shrine, which boasts the largest torii (sacred gate) in Japan and lovely gardens.
 The shrine was built in 1896 to commemorate the city’s 1100th anniversary and to honour its founder, Emperor Kammu, and also to celebrate the culture and architecture of the city’s Heian-past.
 It is constructed on the site of the original Heian Hall of State but is a smaller and somewhat imperfect recreation of this earlier building.
 Four gardens surround the main shrine buildings on the south, west, middle and east, covering an area of approximately 33,000 square metres.
 The gardens are designated as a national scenic spot representative of Meiji-era (1868-1912) garden design.

 - Lunch at a local restaurant

 Nanzen-ji is one of the most famous Rinzai Zen temples in Japan.
 It was founded in 1291 by Emperor Kameyama, and was rebuilt several times after devastating fires.
 At the entrance to the complex one passes through the huge Imperial gate, built in 1628 by Todo Takatora, and into the complex with its series of sub-temples.
 We will see the hojo, or abbot’s quarters, which is notable for both it’s beautiful golden screen paintings and the tranquil sand and rock garden.
 We will also explore the sub-temple Konchi-in, which was added to the complex in 1605, and other small gardens of this extensive complex.